Picture of flowers in front of a Decathlon store

 In short, there are two major areas where DECATHLON's activity has negative repercussions on biodiversity:

-#2 The stores: DECATHLON currently has 328 stores in France and even more around the world.
+#2 The stores: DECATHLON currently has 1817 stores around the world.
 The surface area that the group owns represents 14 million square metres, meaning 7 times the surface area of Monaco and as much in artificialised land.
-On this property side to our operations, even if it is less impactful on biodiversity than the first part, our responsibility is greater and more direct.
+On this property side of our operations, even if it is less impactful on biodiversity than the first part, our responsibility is greater and more direct.
 We must subsequently be exemplary.

 Decathlon Biodiversité_EN sten